alexamankwah2/React-WeatherApp/README.md

 - Clean and intuitive user interface.

 ## Demo
-You can see a live demo at [https://react-weatherapp.pages.dev](React Weather App)
+You can see a live demo at [React Weather App](https://react-weatherapp.pages.dev/)
 ## Installation and Usage
 - Clone the repository
 - Install the dependencies